Frances Thompson: Massacre

-The day before the riot, rumors were flying among the white community that Black people were planning a violent altercation.
+The day before the riot, rumors were flying among the white community that Black residents were planning a violent altercation.
 Most soldiers had been discharged and were waiting for their pay.
 While most of their weapons had been returned to the Army, some soldiers had access to private weapons.
 That afternoon, April 30, a fight broke out between white police officers and Black soldiers.
 The fight split up but rumors spread quickly and that night, drunk Black soldiers fired pistols in the sky.

 The day of the riot, May 1, 1866, a group of Black people including women and children were having a street party.
 There was shouting and a firearm went off.
 Three police officers decided to intervene, although they were quickly outnumbered and retreated.
 They called for reinforcement and began chasing the Black people.
 One police officer shot himself in the leg while running, which was blamed on the Black soldiers.
 News of the injury spread fast and angered other police officers who began shooting and attacking.
 A police officer reported that two officers had been shot and killed.
 This drew more police and other white residents of Memphis, including some government officials.
 However, by that point, most of the Black residents had dispersed.

 With no one to have an altercation with, the white people turned to burning down Black homes, schools, and churches.
 The mob of angry people forced some of their victims to stay in their homes while they burned down.
 This group continued into the morning, at which point Black people were fleeing for their lives.
 In the end, the mob burned around 50-90 homes and killed 46 Black people and injured 75, including five women raped.